 With the foundations and routines of the Settlement Agreement established in large part, the MPD is moving to more complete adoption of the core of the Agreement.
-Working with members of the Common Council and the Community Collaborative Commission (CCC), the MPD is organizing public meetings in each alder district.
-Designed to get ideas, comments, and information from the public, this process will inform a forthcoming community policing strategy.
-MPD has also hired a community engagement manager that reports to the police chief.
-The manager shared ideas for strengthening connections between the officers of the MPD and members of the Milwaukee community.
-Increased staffing in their office will multiply their efforts and further advance the principles of community policing within the Department.
+Working with members of the Common Council and the Community Collaborative Commission (CCC), the MPD organized public meetings in each alder district.
+Designed to get ideas, comments, and information from the public, this process concluded in early 2024 with the release of a Wisconsin Policy Forum report intended to inform the department's community policing strategy.
+MPD's community engagement team is exploring additional ways to engage with the community to advance mutual trust between the department and members of Milwaukee's communities.